 If you’ve been following along with this series, you have just completed the first big piece of the integration.
 As you may have already begun to suspect things are a bit more complicated than the first diagram (Figure 1) with just a user action and an outcome.
 Let’s look a bit more in depth into what we’ve accomplished so far.

 Look at the components that make up the automation that sends a release in ISM to Jira (Figure 34).

 The workflow starts with the user action that kicks off the business rule we made.

 The stretched-out diamond is the condition we set up in the business rule.

 The web service script makes the API call to Jira that creates the corresponding issue.

 Next, look at the flow of release creation from Jira to ISM (Figure 35).
 This one is brief, but it demonstrates how powerful automation rules in JIRA really can be.
 The user action triggers the automation rule, and the automation rule verifies that the issue originated from Jira then makes the API call to ISM to create the release.

 After completing parts 1, 2, and 3 you should be able to effectively track Issue/Release creation in Jira and ISM.
 Although this blog does not specifically cover updating fields within Jira Issues or ISM Releases, if you complete and understand Parts 4 and 5, you should have the knowledge to challenge yourself and build that portion into the lab on your own!

 The web service scripts and automation rules can be found on GitHub:

 Still have questions or want to discuss Jira Software, Ivanti Service Manager, and/or their integration further?
 Reach out to us at CDA.
-You can even set up a meeting with us if you’d like.
 We’d love to discuss how we can help you with your DevOps and automation needs!